At a glance: Kruger Grand Safari

 Our daily routes will depend on what we have seen so far and what the general weather and other wildlife conditions are like.
 We might also visit the famous Lake Panic hide near Skukuza’s nursery; a great spot from which to see aquatic bird species and animals drinking from close up.
 Your expert guide will make the decision as to where to point the nose of the safari vehicle to ensure your maximum enjoyment!

 When we are not out on safari in the park it is important to look around for interesting creatures even inside the camp fence.
-The camp grounds are well foliaged and there are some lofty trees along the river’s edge.
-The viewing deck in front of the main restaurant is especially beautiful, with stunning views over the Sabie river and the nearby old railway bridge – get the camera ready!
+The campgrounds are well foliaged and there are some lofty trees along the river’s edge.
+The viewing deck in front of the main restaurant is especially beautiful, with stunning views over the Sabie River and the nearby old railway bridge – get the camera ready!
 Activities and facilities are diverse, as are the animals and plants found both within the camp and in the surrounding areas.
 The camp is a great place to spot the dove-sized Wahlberg’s Epauletted Fruit Bat and the very cute South African Thick-tailed Galago.

-The camp also houses the Stevenson-Hamilton Memorial Library And Museum (James Stevenson-Hamilton was the first warden of Kruger National Park) which has some fascinating artefacts on display.
+The camp also houses the Stevenson-Hamilton Memorial Library And Museum (James Stevenson-Hamilton was the first warden of Kruger National Park) which has some fascinating artifacts on display.
 You’ll get to know some things about Kruger Park that you’d never imagined!
 There are also very engaging stories to read, like the miraculous tale of Harry Wolhuter, one of Kruger’s very first game rangers, complete with real-life props showing his escape from a lion attack while patrolling on horseback.
 Being the largest camp in the park, it is also an ideal place to stretch the legs a bit and go for some walks in the beautifully shaded camp.

 Day 3 & 4: